jgverges/git-github/warnings-git.md

-## What is “dangling commit” & “dangling blob” ?
+## Dangling objects in the repository

-Dangling objects that exist but that are never directly used.
+Dangling objects are issues for git to resolve.

-### Dangling blob

-A change that made it to the staging area/index but never got committed.
+Dangling blob = A change that made it to the staging area/index, but never got committed.

-### Dangling commit

-A commit that isn’t directly linked to by any child commit, branch, tag or other reference.
+Dangling commit = A commit that isn't directly linked to by any child commit, branch, tag or other reference.

-## gc reporting

- $  **git fetch**
+You can delete or get them back.

+ Sometimes using git  you obtain this message in console

 ````

-Auto packing the repository in background for optimum performance.
-See "git help gc" for manual housekeeping.
 warning: The last gc run reported the following.
 Please correct the root cause
 and remove .git/gc.log
 Automatic cleanup will not be performed until the file is removed.